phocks/devblog/content/2023-12-10-what-cargo-new-gives-you.md

 `Cargo.toml` is our project's manifest, where we keep track of stuff about the project in [TOML] format and also any dependencies we want to use.
 Currently there's none!

 Name and version are pretty self-explanatory.
-The `edition` key is for specifying [which edition of Rust] we want to use ie. latest stable edition, 2021.
+The `edition` key is for specifying [which edition of Rust] we want to use *ie. latest stable edition, 2021*.

 The `src/main.rs` file is our entry point.